Fatigue, sleep, and shift work

 Fatigue resources (NSC)

 This National Safety Council resource outlines the risk of fatigue in the workplace and provides ways to support employees.

-Videos, articles and free apps (American Academy of Sleep Medicine)
+Quick sleep tips (American Academy of Sleep Medicine)

 Find videos, articles, and free apps for adults and children.

 This interactive game from Harvard Public Health tests reaction times and answers the question "How Awake Are You?"

 Reducing risks associated with long work hours (NIOSH)

 Designed for emergency responders, this 30-minute training is useful for anyone whose job requires long shifts.